nameMaxd/Deep-Trade-Q/README_EXTRACTED_ARTICLE.md

 V. EXPERIMENTS AND RESULTS
-We evaluate our proposed approach by performing two different back-testing which is the process used by traders and analysts to assess the viability of a trading strategy by testing it on historical data.
+We evaluate our proposed approach by performing two different back-testing which is the process used by traders and analysts to assert the viability of a trading strategy by testing it on historical data.
 $$
 We perform two different back-testing experiments,